 How We Can Help You

 At Lahey Hospital & Medical Center, our goal is to make your care as comfortable and easy as possible.
-We offer a variety of services such as support groups, patient rights advocates, social services and other resources to help you and your family.
+We offer a variety of services such as support groups, patient rights advocates, social workers and other resources to help you and your family.

 Our support services include: